Nausicaä of the Valley of the Wind (film): Warriors of the Wind

 In advance of the film's Japanese release, Tokuma Shoten sold the film's foreign sales rights to World Film Corporation, who pre-sold the global distribution rights in turn to Manson International.
-Manson commissioned ADR producer Riley Jackson's Showmen, Inc. to produce an English-dubbed adaptation overseen by screenwriter David Schmoeller, titled Warriors of the Wind, which was released theatrically in the United States by New World Pictures beginning on 14 June 1985 in Florida.
+Manson commissioned ADR producer Riley Jackson's Showmen, Inc. to produce an English-dubbed adaptation supervised by screenwriter David Schmoeller, titled Warriors of the Wind, which was released theatrically in the United States by New World Pictures beginning on 14 June 1985 in Florida.
 It was followed by a VHS release in November 1985.
 In 1986, Vestron Video would release the film in the UK and First Independent Video would re-release it again in 1993.
 The film was heavily cut by approximately 22 minutes compared to the 117-minute Japanese version to give it a faster pace, and the voice actors were not credited.
 The film received a PG rating, as did Disney's later English dub.
 Consequently, part of the film's narrative depth was lost: some of the environmentalist themes were simplified as was the main subplot of the Ohm, omitting Nausicaä's childhood connection to them.
 Most of the characters' names were changed, including the titular character, who became Princess Zandra.
 The United States poster and VHS cover featured unusual depictions of the film's characters, as well as some who are not in the film, riding the resurrected Giant Warrior—including a still-living Warrior shown briefly in a flashback.

 Unsatisfied with Warriors of the Wind, Miyazaki eventually adopted a strict "no-edits" clause for further foreign releases of his and the company's films.
-On hearing that Miramax co-chairman Harvey Weinstein would attempt to edit Princess Mononoke to make it more marketable, Toshio Suzuki presented a prop katana to Weinstein with a simple verbal message: "Mononoke Hime, no cut!"
 Warriors of the Wind also prompted Miyazaki to allow translator Toren Smith of Studio Proteus to create a faithful translation of the Nausicaä manga for Viz Media.